sslover/api-of-you/syllabus.md

     * Post your final project idea to your blog.

-Week 5 - More Node.js (TBD: NPM libraries, S3 file storage, SMS integration)
+Week 5 - Deep dive into Nodejs/Mongo/Express (Routing, Models, Schemas)
 ----------------------------------------------------------------------------

-* Continue covering Node/Mongo/Express
+* Continue covering Node/Mongo/Express:
+    * App set-up
+    * Model/Schema review
+    * Core CRUD routes (Create, Retrieve, Update, Delete)
+    * req.body, req.params.id, req.query
+    * Core MongoDB/Mongoose methods (save, find, findById, findByIdAndUpdate, findByIdAndRemove)
+    * Rendering data on a page using front-end JS
+    * Rendering data on a page using an html template
+    * Deploying your app to Heroku and to Github
-* NPM module example
+    * NPM module example - Geocoding
-* SMS example

 * Assignment

     * **Project 2 (Final - Due in Week 6) - Designing Around Your Own Data**.
 Choose a dataset that you want to better understand and bring to life (it could be your own or data from a community around you).
 Using your Node/Mongo/Express application, track that dataset over the course of at least 5-7 days.
-Your final project will be to 1) design a digital or physical interface that brings your data to life in a way that you find personally meaningful and 2) to make your API publicly accessible (i.e. you should provide documentation or a guide to your API)
+Your final project will be to design a digital or physical interface that brings your data to life in a way that you find personally meaningful.
+You must document 1) how you created/collected your data and 2) what you chose to build around that data.

 Week 6
 -------